grafana/x-ray-datasource/README.md

 [TODO: image of the map in grafana]

-This functionality needs Grafana v7.4+ to use it's Node graph visualization otherwise it will show the data in a simple table.
+Service Map query type shows the same data as a service map inside X-ray console.

+To display the service map:

+- Use the [Node graph panel](https://grafana.com/docs/grafana/latest/panels/visualizations/node-graph/) visualization in Grafana 7.4 plus.
+- Use [Explore](https://grafana.com/docs/grafana/latest/explore/) in Grafana 7.4 plus.
+- Show the data in a simple table.
+This is the only option if the Node graph panel is unavailable.

 You can pan and zoom the view with buttons or you mouse.
-For details about the visualization, refer to [Node graph panel](LINK).
+For details about the visualization, refer to [Node graph panel](https://grafana.com/docs/grafana/latest/panels/visualizations/node-graph/).

 [TODO: image of a service with open context menu]